twsnmp/twsnmpfk/frontend/src/help/en/mqtt.md

 ## Button Descriptions

+* **[View Data]** : View and format (JSON, TEXT, HEX) the latest received payload of the selected topic.
+* **[Report]** : Display statistical reports and charts for MQTT topics.
 * **[Delete]** : Delete statistical data for the selected topics.
 * **[Delete All]** : Delete all MQTT statistics.
 * **[Copy]** : Copy selected topic names to the clipboard.
 * **[Make Polling]** : Open the polling configuration screen to monitor the selected MQTT topic.
 * **[Reload]** : Refresh the MQTT stats list.

+*Note: You can select a range of rows in the table by holding the Shift key while clicking, or toggle select/deselect for all displayed rows.*